 The Problem: Disproportioned Layers

 The Solution: Chic Updos

-Layers that have too much space between them can easily end up looking like, for lack of a better description, a mullet.
+Layers that have too much space between them can easily end up looking like, for lack of a better description, an (unintentional) mullet.
 Here's the perfect opportunity to add some polish to your beauty routine.
-Try chic chignons or ballerina buns and nobody will be the wiser.
+Try a chic chignon or ballerina buns and nobody will be the wiser.

 The Problem: Uneven Part

 The Solution: The Trendy Center Part